Best MIDI keyboards 2025: Find the perfect match for your studio workflow

 +

-The Komplete Kontrol S61 MkII is a smart MIDI keyboard controller that offers pre-mapped control of NI's Komplete instruments and any third-party plugins that support the NKS standard.
-In comparison to its predecessor, the Komplete Kontrol MkII also adds two high-resolution colour screens, along with 17 additional function buttons.
-There are tighter DAW and Maschine integration, too, making it possible to mix, navigate and edit projects from the hardware.
+The Komplete Kontrol S88 is a smart MIDI keyboard controller that offers pre-mapped control of NI's Komplete instruments and any third-party plugins that support the NKS standard.
+In comparison to its predecessor, the Komplete Kontrol MkIII removes the two high-resolution colour screens, opting for a single high-resolution full-color along with 29 additional function buttons.
+There’s tighter DAW and Maschine integration, too, making it possible to mix, navigate, and edit projects from the hardware.

-As before, there’s a Fatar keybed and Light Guide, and we welcome the arrival of proper pitch and mod wheels rather than touch strips.
+As before, there’s a Fatar keybed and Light Guide, and in our tests, we welcomed the arrival of proper pitch and mod wheels rather than touchstrips.
 That said, a single horizontal touch strip is supplied and can be used for additional expression.
-If you liked the idea of Komplete Kontrol the first time around, the good news is that there’s, even more, to like about it now.
+If you liked the idea of Komplete Kontrol the first time around, the good news is that there’s even more to like about it now.

 You can do so much more from the device itself, with better visual feedback and much deeper levels of integration front and centre of its workflow.
 If you’re already wedded to the Komplete software package, nothing will help you work with it as musically as Komplete Kontrol MkII.